Skip to main content

 Use this to confirm which KB topic was used for each response.
 If the agent answers correctly but cites the wrong topic, fix the KB before proceeding.

-Function calls (preview)
+Tool calls (preview)

 Functions, SMS, and handoffs are covered in Level 2.
 At Level 1, you likely don’t have any functions yet.
 If your project does use them, this toggle shows whether actions fired – but you don’t need it for basic diagnosis.